-By acknowledging client’s plan for potential second storey addition, skylight in the heart of the house was proposed not only to bring daylight into living room and kitchen but also to provide a slab opening for a stair for future addition.
+By acknowledging client’s plan for potential second storey addition, skylight in the heart of the house was proposed not only to bring daylight into living room and kitchen but also to provide a slab opening for a stair for the future addition.
 The skylight also functions as a table for gathering on the roof where the family and guests would enjoy the view of surrounding mountains.

 Location: Yoncheon, Gyeonggi, Korea